KyleSchullerDEV/Master_Orchestrator_Agent/OOMA.md

 # OOMA (Omnipotent Omniscient Master Agent)

-**A Revolutionary LLM Framework to Push the Boundaries of Conversational Agents**
+**A revolutionary set of Custom Instructions to push the boundaries of ChatGPT**

 Features:

 - Dynamic Behavior: _Manipulate the behavior of OOMA through user-defined directives._
 - Persistent Memory: _Save and retrieve important information through CRUD operations._
 - Agent Orchestration: _Define and manage sub-agents for specialized tasks._